bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-    I would tell them that semantic HTML is HTML markup that adds meaning to a webpage rather than just presentation (ie.: <header>, <section>, <p>)
+    I would tell them that semantic HTML is HTML markup that adds meaning to a webpage rather than just presentation (ie.: <header>, <section>, <p>).
+It also contributes to search engine optimization and aids accessibility.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.